 Any course taken at another UC, CSU, or other 4-year institution offering a bachelor’s degree must be petitioned before it can be used in place of a UCSD Psychology course.
 The course syllabus must be submitted with the petition form.
 Please see our Petitions page for more information and step-by-step instructions.

-PSYC 99/199 is an opportunity for students to participate in independent study related to research being carried out by Psychology faculty.
+PSYC-99/199 is an opportunity for students to participate in independent study related to research being carried out by Psychology faculty.
 Students may assist in running subjects, collecting data, and/or evaluating data under the supervision of a faculty member or graduate student.

 Undergraduate research experience is highly regarded by graduate schools and provides students early insight into a future career, or helps change minds while there is still time to do so.
-PSYC 99 and 199 will only count towards the research experience requirement for the B.S. degree and will never count as a Psychology Electives for either the B.S. or the B.A.
+PSYC-99 and 199 will only count towards the research experience requirement for the B.S. degree and will never count as a Psychology Electives for either the B.S. or the B.A.

 Current opportunities are advertised through the REAL Portal.
 Students can also approach relevant faculty directly.
 Instructions can be found on the Research page.

 It is not possible to double major within the same department.
-As such, you may not officially earn two Psychology specializations (although it is possible to complete the requirements for both, so that you can choose to graduate with either).
+As such, you may not officially earn two Psychology degrees (although it is possible to complete the requirements for both, so that you can choose to graduate with either).

 Students majoring in Cognitive & Behavioral Neuroscience who wish to additionally earn a Psychology degree MAY choose to declare their CBN major through Cognitive Science so that they may earn one of our other Psychology degrees.
 Remember, you may only overlap a maximum of two Upper Division courses between double majors, so students choosing this route will need to choose their courses wisely.

-At UCSD Psychology can briefly be described as the study of human/animal mental functions and behavior with a scientific emphasis.
+At UCSD, Psychology can briefly be described as the study of human/animal mental functions and behavior with a scientific emphasis.

 Cognitive Science may be concisely defined as the study of the nature of intelligence with an emphasis in three main areas – brain, behavior and computation.